 Rule 38.
-Confirmation, Vacation, Modification or Correction of Award The provisions of Minn.
+Confirmation, Vacation, Modification or Correction of Award

+The provisions of Minn.
 Stat.
 572.10 through 572.26 shall apply to the confirmation, vacation, modification or correction of award issued hereunder, except that service of process pursuant to Minn.
 Stat.
 572.23 shall be made as provided in Rule 29 of these rules.

 Rule 39.
+Administrative Fees

-Administrative Fees The initial fee is due and payable at the time of filing and shall be paid as follows: by the claimant, \$45.00; by the respondent, \$155.00.
-In the event that there is more than one respondent in an action, each respondent shall pay the \$155.00 fee.
+The initial fee is due and payable at the time of filing and shall be paid as follows: by the claimant, \$35.00; by the respondent, \$130.00.
+In the event that there is more than one respondent in an action, each respondent shall pay the \$130.00 fee.

 The arbitration organization may, in the event of extreme hardship on the part of any party, defer or reduce the administrative fee.

 Rule 40.
+Arbitrator's Fees

-Arbitrator's Fees - a.
+- a.
 An arbitrator shall be compensated for services and for any use of office facilities in the amount of \$300 per case. - b.
 If the arbitration organization is notified of a settlement or a withdrawal of a claim at any time up to 24 hours prior to the scheduled hearing, but after the appointment of the arbitrator, the arbitrator's fee shall be \$50.
 If the arbitration organization is notified of a postponement, settlement or a withdrawal of a claim 24 hours or less prior to the scheduled hearing, the arbitrator's fee shall be \$300.
 Unless the parties agree otherwise, the fee in a settlement shall be assessed equally to the parties, the fee in a withdrawal shall be borne by claimant, and the fee in a postponement shall be borne by the requesting party.
 Regardless of the resolution of the case, the arbitrator's fee shall not exceed \$300 and is subject to the provisions of Rule 15. - c.
 Once a hearing is commenced, the arbitrator shall direct assessment of the fee.

 Rule 41.
+Postponement Fees

-Postponement Fees A postponement fee of \$100.00, \$150.00, and \$200.00 shall be charged against each party requesting a rescheduling for their first, second and additional postponements respectively.
-Rule 42.
-Expenses Generally each side should pay its own expenses.
-An arbitrator does, however, have the discretion to direct a party or parties to pay expenses as part of an award.
-Rule 43.
-Amendment or Modification The Standing Committee may propose amendments to these rules as circumstances may require.
-All changes in these rules and all other determinations of the Standing Committee shall be subject to review and approval by the Minnesota Supreme Court.
+A postponement fee of \$100.00 shall be charged against each party requesting a rescheduling for their first, second and additional postponements respectively.